griffithlab/civic-docs/docs/using/browsing.rst

      - Description
    * - EID
      - Evidence ID of the Item
-   * - Gene
-     - Gene associated with the Item
    * - Molecular Profile
      - Molecular Profile associated with the Item
-   * - Description
-     - Description of the Item
    * - Diseases
      - Diseases associated with the Item
    * - Drugs
      - Drugs associated with the Item
+   * - Description
+     - Description of the Item
    * - EL
      - Evidence Level of the Item
    * - ET